-Course offers vary for each of the 2017 sessions.
+Course offers vary for each of the summer sessions.
 View the registration page for details.
 The Summer Science Academy course at McDaniel College is a fantastic experience for high school students interested in science.

 Instead of talking about it or watching it in some dramatized show on TV, you will participate in realistic forensic investigations using actual techniques in use today.
 Some of the topics we will cover during this week-long class include eyewitness testimony, drug analysis, blood and DNA analysis, hair analysis, forensic anthropology and entomology, and ballistics.
-Completion of one year of high school biology/health science or chemistry is recommended, but not required.
 Come see if you have what it takes to figure out "Who Done It"!

 Ever considered a career in marine science?
 If so, come get your feet wet in this week-long, hands-on course where we will carry out practical laboratory experiments and do meaningful fieldwork to explore topics in marine ecology, biological oceanography, and physical oceanography.
 This course includes a field trip on a working oceanographic research vessel.